TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 4/Exodus 4.26.md

 ---

 So he let him alone.
-Then she said, A bridegroom of blood [art thou], because of the circumcision.
+Then she said, "You are a bridegroom of blood," because of the circumcision.